-Resiliency in all its aspect
+Resiliency, in all its aspects

-“It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change.”
+The desire to create a resilient supply chain is not new.
+The naturalist and biologist Charles Darwin, for example, already had a lot to say on the topic in the 19th century: “It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change.”

-- Conversion: Being able to manufacture the same product on multiple lines and even factories
+Conversion: Being able to manufacture the same product on multiple lines and even factories.

-- Control systems: Used primarily to detect change quickly.
+Control systems: Used primarily to detect change quickly.
 As Sheffi states, “The two principal functions of control systems are to detect a disruption quickly and to foster speedy corrective actions.”

-- Cultural Change: This is closely related to control systems in that flexibility “requires a culture that allows ‘maverick’ information to be heard, understood and acted upon.”
+Cultural Change: This is closely related to control systems in that flexibility “requires a culture that allows ‘maverick’ information to be heard, understood and acted upon.”

 The need for stochastic planning

-Tim Payne at Gartner has been discussing resilient supply chain planning for a little while now.
-In an article titled “Mastering Uncertainty: The Rise of Resilient Supply Chain Planning”, Tim states that;
+Tim Payne at Gartner has been discussing planning for resilient supply chains for some time now.
+In an article titled, “Mastering Uncertainty: The Rise of Resilient Supply Chain Planning,” Payne states, “SCP has been driven by a deterministic planning paradigm since the invention of MRP.”

-While he refers to MRP -the basis of nearly all planning tools- as being deterministic, he doesn’t explicitly mention that none of the existing planning tools can address the need for stochastic planning, which models the uncertainty.
-Without modeling stochasticity, there is little chance of developing a resilient plan.
 Another dirty little secret he does not mention is that all existing tools base the plan on master data parameters that have been loaded from ERP systems.
 The quality of the master data is very questionable in many cases; so, garbage in, garbage out, compounding the poor quality of the plan.